bernard357/mcp-watch/docs/questions.md

 ### How to check data flow in InfluxDB?

-The creation of the database and the push of data is performed automatically by `mcp-pump`.
+The creation of the database and the push of data is performed automatically by `mcp-watch`.
 Data records can be checked with teh `influx` client software like this:

 ```
 influx